Security Center

 Aduvera currently uses the following categories of subprocessors:

-- Google Cloud Run, Cloud SQL for PostgreSQL, Cloud Storage: Application hosting, authenticated API delivery, consultation persistence, and temporary audio object storage.
+- Google Cloud Run, Cloud SQL for PostgreSQL, Cloud Storage: Application hosting, authenticated API delivery, consultation and literature-workspace persistence, and temporary audio object storage.

-- Vertex AI Gemini and Vertex embeddings: Transcription, note generation, patient-summary generation, pre-visit preparation, light patient-name extraction, and transcript citation retrieval.
+- Vertex AI Gemini and Vertex embeddings: Transcription, note generation, literature-answer generation, literature query planning, patient-summary generation, pre-visit preparation, light patient-name extraction, and transcript citation retrieval.

-- Firebase Authentication / Google Cloud Identity Platform: User authentication, session establishment, and sign-in support for Google and email magic-link workflows.
+- Firebase Authentication / Google Cloud Identity Platform: User authentication, session establishment, and sign-in support for Google and email-code workflows.

 - Cloud Logging and Cloud Monitoring: Operational logging, request tracing, rate-limit visibility, and incident-response support.